raghupalash/PodNotes/readme.md

        - uri

 ## Entries
-All podcasts user listened too and made notes on)

 `/entries` - GET.

+Purpose: To show users the podcasts they made some notes on.

-Reponse -
+**Response** -

 - episodes: array of objects (where each object contains):
     - description